-“There’s a lot of redemption in the book,” says Lambert, who was sexually abused as a child and has long struggled with depression and bipolar disorder.
+“There’s a lot of redemption in the book,” says Lambert.
+The singer-songwriter was sexually abused as a child.
+As a result, she has long struggled with depression and bipolar disorder.
 In high school, she came out as a lesbian.
 “The advocacy and talking about mental health within the context of art is very important,” says Lambert.

 “All these people are outspoken about who they are and it’s not just accepted or tolerated, it’s encouraged,” she says.